 - 5 large eggs

 - 1 tablespoon vanilla extract

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

-- 3/4 cup heavy whipping cream
+- ¾ cup cold heavy cream

 - 2 tablespoons powdered sugar

-- 2 cups fresh raspberries
+- 2 cups fresh raspberries, or other fresh fruit

 - For the cake, preheat the oven to 325°F.

 - Lightly grease a 9- or 10-inch springform pan; dust with sugar (optional).

 - Combine the chocolate and butter in a saucepan or in a microwave-safe bowl.
 Melt over low heat (on the stovetop) or on 50% power in the microwave at 1-minute increments, stirring in between.